Bandoh/Web-Scraping-GSE-data/README.md

 ```

 # GET /gse/equities
-This endpoint provides the daily shares data for all company on the stock market
+This endpoint provides the equities data for all company on the stock market
 Example
 >GET request to https://gse-gh.herokuapp.com/gse/equities